review: Fuji X100s

 Since the Fuji doesn’t use a focal plane shutter, you don’t have the limitation of that ceiling with maximum flash sync as you do with DSLRs.
 You can sync at higher shutter speeds.
 But … before you get excited about this, there isn’t really any gain here.
 As you increase the shutter speed, the flash power is effectively reduced.
 It’s a near-linear progression, similar-ish to what you’d see with high-speed flash sync (HSS) on a DSLR.

-In fact, the power of the flash was cut down so dramatically for 1/2000 and the ND filter, that we used the Profoto Acute B2 600 W/s powerpack (Amazon) at full power with the Profoto beauty dish (vendor) and a 22″ sock (vendor)
+In fact, the power of the flash was cut down so dramatically for 1/2000 and the ND filter, that we used the Profoto Acute B2 600 W/s powerpack (vendor) at full power with the Profoto beauty dish (vendor) and a 22″ sock (vendor)

 We had to work fairly close to Viktoria to get enough light on her for that shutter speed setting (and ND filter).
 Here is the pull-back shot to give you an idea of the distance.
 (Viktoria had to stay warm while we were setting up.)